 Our after-hours program comes alive with our now-famous PowerPoint Trivia Contest, featuring up to a dozen contestants competing on three teams for good-natured bragging rights and prizes.
 This takes place right after seminars break on Monday, the first day of the conference, and promises to be a great ice-breaker for participants and spectators.

-For the in-person portion of the game, please note that you do not need to be an expert user to participate; puzzle-solving, clue-giving skills, and being a good team player are more valuable to a team than PowerPoint knowledge.
+Please note that you do not need to be an expert user to participate; puzzle-solving, clue-giving skills, and being a good teammate are more valuable to a team than PowerPoint knowledge.
 And humor and enthusiasm are perhaps the most important qualities of all!

 PowerPoint Karaoke is a party game, presentation exercise, group challenge, and just plain hilarious all at the same time.
 Presenters will present slides they’ve never seen before.
 Thinking quickly on your feet while remembering all the important rules of good presenting is great practice for any communicator.
 You’ll take away an activity that is as at home in your office team building exercises as it is for home game night.

 All attendees are invited to apply—patrons, exhibitors, team members—from both of our audiences.